 Based in Hunstanton because of the large population of Common Seals and Grey Seals along the nearby North Norfolk coast, the seal hospital cares for injured and vulnerable seals and seal pups until they can be released back into the wild.

-Take a Seal Safari
+Take a Seal Safari Boat Trip

-If you loved SEA LIFE, then a seal safari bout tour from Hunstanton will take you to see the seals in the wild!
+If you loved SEA LIFE, then a seal safari boat tour from Hunstanton will take you to see the seals in the wild!
 Jump aboard the famous Wash Monster, an amphibious vessel which departs from Hunstanton’s Central Promenade.

-Find out about Norfolk’s smuggling history, the geological wonder of Hunstanton’s red and white striped cliffs, and the bronze age Seahenge found at nearby Holme beach.
+Find out about Norfolk’s smuggling history, the geological wonder of Hunstanton’s red and white striped cliffs, and the bronze age Seahenge found at nearby Holme Beach.

 RELATED POST: Seals in Norfolk – Where & How to See Them